Game Changing Tips for Writing HARO Pitches for Therapists

 Follow the Guidelines

 Once you fully understand what the reporter is asking for, you can start working on the draft for your pitch.
-As you start drafting, keep in mind any guidelines or rules the reporter may have set and make sure to follow them all.
+As you start drafting, keep in mind any guidelines or rules the reporter may have set.
+Make sure to follow them all.

 You should give full details of what the reporter is asking for — nothing more and nothing less.